Sunday, July 28, 2013

 Directions: It is suggested to print on card stock and laminate for durability.
 Then cut out each feelings sorting card along the solid black line.
 For a sorting game I suggest printing at least (5) sets.
 For a matching game like memory I suggest printing at least (4) sets.
 These cards can also be used like “Go Fish” cards.

-FREE DOWNLOAD>> Feelings Sorting Cards
+SUBSCRIBE to DOWNLOAD>> Feelings Sorting Cards

 Dramatic Play Activities